snowch-notes/data-architecture/README.md

  - Are there any access log/auditing requirements?
  - How do you want to control access to the data?
 E.g.
    - Role-based access control (RBAC) [wikipedia](https://en.m.wikipedia.org/wiki/Role-based_access_control)
+   - What is the granularity of access permissions?
+E.g. Table, row, cell?

+## Compliance

+ - Will the system hold data that has compliance requirements, such as GDPR?
+   - What are the requirements and how do you want to comply?
+E.g.
+     - Requirement: Right to be forgotten
+     - Approach: Anonymise individual's PI data records

 ## Archival